Bonkary/ez-twitch-plays/README.md

         - Random inputs bot

-    - Export something to put commands into a bot

-    - Tutorial

-    - See available keys

     - Mouse inputs

-    - Duplicate a preset

-    - Ability to use OAuth and use Twitch's API.
+    - OAuth and use Twitch's API.
 Idk why, but I wanna.
 Maybe cool things later?
 Idk.

     - XIM type inputs, but that would cost money to test, so... idk